In this 2-minute read:

 - Extensions on payroll and rehiring deadlines, and EXCEPTIONS for 2021

-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
-Start your free PPP loan application now!
+IMPORTANT UPDATE FOR 2021: Congress approved an extension of the PPP loan program until May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.

 The PPP loan program as part of the CARES Act of 2020 was designed to provide emergency loans for America’s small businesses in crisis due to the coronavirus pandemic.

 The initial PPP funding ran out, but the PPP program was re-funded for a second round of loan capital.
-The original application deadline for PPP loan applications HAS BEEN EXTENDED to MAY 31, 2021.
+The original application deadline for PPP loan applications was EXTENDED to MAY 31, 2021.

-You may still apply for your PPP loan but you absolutely must hurry.
-The deadline for PPP loan applications is now May 31, 2021.
 President Biden signed the PPP Extension Act of 2021 on March 30.
-This bill extends the PPP application window until the end of May, after which the SBA will not accept any new PPP applications, but only process those applications it has already received from lenders.
+This bill extended the PPP application window until the end of May, after which the SBA will not accept any new PPP applications, but only process those applications it has already received from lenders.
+However, the PPP program may be renewed, depending on America’s needs.

 On June 5, 2020, President Trump signed into law new updates to PPP loan forgiveness requirements, extending the covered period to 24 weeks, reducing the minimum loan funding that must be spent on payroll to 60%, and easing the requirements for maintaining staffing and compensation levels.
 Please read the details here.